meli1022/CP386-Assignment-4/README.md

 `RQ P5 80000 B`

 ## License:
-The license for this program is GNU GPLv3 which lets people to do almost anything they want with our project, except distributing closed source versions.
-[GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0)
+The license for this program is [GNU GPLv3] which lets people to do almost anything they want with our project, except distributing closed source versions. (https://choosealicense.com/licenses/gpl-3.0)

 ## Developers
 - [Melissa Pinto](https://github.com/meli1022)